berehovskyi/apex-stream/docs/Functional-Built-In-Classes/TypePredicates.md

 ##### `static isInstanceOfBlob()`

-Returns a `Predicate` that tests the input object if it is of Blob} type.
+Returns a `Predicate` that tests the input object if it is of Blob type.

 ###### Return